1. About Iowa State, Iowa State University,

 5. Eastern Michigan University

-Since its founding in 1849, EMU has grown from Michigan State Normal School to a college to the university it is today.
+Since its founding in 1849, EMU has grown from Michigan State Normal School to a college to a full-fledged university.
 Students from across the nation and globe travel to its Ypsilanti campus to study in one of more than 200 majors, minors and concentrations.
 EMU offers degrees at the bachelor's, master's, doctoral and professional levels in addition to several certificate programs.
 To help students succeed, the university provides distance learning and continuing education opportunities and maintains the Holman Success Center.